 Conferences with Teachers or Administrators should be arranged by appointment so that a special time is set aside for this purpose.
-You may send a written request with your child to the teacher, leave a voicemail for the teacher, telephone the office, or send an e-mail to the person you wish to meet with.
-Administrators and staff will not meet with any parent between 7:20 a.m. -2:30 p.m. unless the conference has been pre-scheduled.
+You may send a written request with your child to the teacher, send a ClassDojo message, telephone the office, or send an e-mail to the person you wish to meet with.
+Administrators and staff will not meet with any parent/guardian between 7:50 a.m. - 4:00 p.m. unless the conference has been prescheduled.